1eespace/1eespace/README.md

 - 🔍 A problem-solver who dives deep until solutions emerge.
 - ✨ A fast learner dedicated to mastering new technologies with diligence.

-- 👩🏻‍💻 Studying Software Development at Monash University (Bachelor of IT).
+- 👩🏻‍💻 Studied Software Development at Monash University (Bachelor of IT).

 ## ⚙️ **Tech Stack**